Damped AC for Commissioning & Diagnostic Testing of HV Cable Circuits

 1. How best to detect poor workmanship defects in newly installed cable circuits in a sensitive yet non-destructive way?

-2. How to perform non-destructive diagnostics of cable circuits already in service in order to determine their actual condition?
+2. How to perform non-destructive diagnostics of cable circuits already in service to determine their actual condition?

-Based on present IEC standards for power cables up to and above 150 kV operating voltage, after-installation test protocols are limited to manufacturer minimum recommendations.
+After-installation test protocols are still mainly limited to manufacturer minimum recommendations.
 But these do not necessarily always meet the need to keep failure risk during operation as low as possible.
 As a result, when considering responsible operation and asset management of transmission power cables, testing newly installed cable systems should be able to reveal:

 1. Manufacturing related defects → less probable due to the high level of quality control in a factory;